phzh1984/Breast-Cancer-Data-Analysis/README.md

 Dataset Information

-The dataset contains the following information for each instance:
+The dataset contains the following metrics for each instance:

 ID number: A unique identifier for each sample.

-Diagnosis: The target variable indicating the diagnosis, where 'M' represents malignant and 'B' represents benign.
+Diagnosis: The target variable indicates the diagnosis, where 'M' represents malignant and 'B' represents benign.

 For each cell nucleus, ten real-valued features are computed, which include: